ollama/ollama/docs/quantize.md

 ## Figure out if we can run the model?

 Not all models will work with Ollama.
 There are a number of factors that go into whether we are able to work with the next cool model.
 First it has to work with llama.cpp.
 Then we have to have implemented the features of llama.cpp that it requires.
-And then, sometimes, even with both of those, the model might not work…
+And then, sometimes, even with both of those, the model might not work...

 1. What is the model you want to convert and upload?
-2. Visit the model’s page on HuggingFace.
+2. Visit the model's page on HuggingFace.
 3. Switch to the **Files and versions** tab.
 4. Click on the **config.json** file.
 If there is no config.json file, it may not work.
 5. Take note of the **architecture** list in the json file.